Common garden katydid fact sheet | Field of Mars EEC

 Scientific name – Caedicia simplex

-Size – Adults can grow to about 4 cm long (body length), not including antennae.
+Size – Adults grow to about 4 cm long (body length), with very long antennae.

-Diet – Adults and nymphs are mainly herbivores that eat young leaves and petals, but they may also nibble other plant parts.
+Diet – They are mainly herbivores that feed on young leaves and petals, and may also nibble other soft plant parts.

-Habitat – Common garden katydids live among foliage almost anywhere trees or shrubs grow, especially regrowth areas and established gardens.
+Habitat – They live among foliage almost anywhere trees and shrubs grow, including gardens, regrowth areas, forests and woodlands.

 Where do common garden katydids live?